-(1) Direct & Table 1a: Costs and Benefits of the Proposed Changes (Primary Option)(1) Direct &This action will make technical revisions to Guidance Document Indirect Costs & GM24-2001 - Virginia Stormwater Management Handbook, and Benefits replace Version 1.0 with Version 1.1 ("Handbook") (Monetized) replace version 1.0 with version 1.1 (manubook) (Monetized) The Handbook provides stakeholders (builders, developers, planners, and local governments that implement stormwater and/or erosion and sediment control programs) with the tools and information necessary to interpret, implement, and comply with requirements in the Virginia Erosion and Stormwater Management Act, §§ 62.1-44.15:24 et seq. of the Code of Virginia, Erosion and Sediment Control Law for Localities Not Administering a Virginia Erosion and Stormwater Management Program, §§ 62.1-44.15:51 et seq. of the Code of Virginia (collectively, the "Laws"), and Virginia Erosion and Stormwater Management Regulation, 9VAC25-875 ("VESM Regulation").
-The Laws and VESM Regulation, yVRC25-375 (VESIVI Regulation).
-The Laws and VESIVI Regulation become effective July 1, 2024 (see 2023 Acts of Assembly Chapters 665 and 666 (HB 2390, SB 1168)).
-Chapters 005 and 000 (11D 2550, 5D 1100)).
-This action to issue updated agency guidance makes technical, not substantive, revisions to the Handbook to ensure it: (i) is consistent with requirements in the Laws and VESM Regulation; (ii) contains guidance from GM22-2012 which was inadvertently left out of Version 1.0; and (iii) corrects typos, cross-references, and other editorial mistakes in Version 1.0.
-Because the revisions contained in Version 1.1 of the Handbook are technical, not substantive, there is no change to the economic analysis and impact of the Handbook.
-Its costs, benefits, and overall impact on the regulated community and localities that implement erosion and stormwater management programs remain the same as outlined in the ORM Economic Impact Form dated January 26, 2024 and incorporated in this form.
-A full list of revisions will be available under the "Virginia Stormwater Management Handbook, Version 1.1" banner on the DEQ website at: https://www.deq.virginia.gov/our- programs/water/stormwater/stormwater-construction/handbooks Direct Control An article and that an article is the state of the stat Direct Costs: As guidance that provides information about and alternatives for complying with the Laws and VESM Regulation, the Handbook does not impose any direct costs on either stakeholders or the Department.
-Indirect Costs: The primary indirect costs associated with the new Handbook are additional staff time required for local authority and - Department staff to attend training and gain familiarity with the
+Table 1a: Costs and Benefits of the Proposed Changes (Primary Option) (1) Direct & This action will issue Guidance Document GM24-2001 - Virginia Indirect Costs & Stormwater Management Handbook, Version 1.0 ("Handbook") Benefits (Monetized) The Handbook provides stakeholders (builders, developers, planners, and local governments that implement stormwater and/or erosion and sediment control programs) with the tools and information necessary to interpret, implement, and comply with requirements in the Virginia Erosion and Stormwater Management Act, §§ 62.1-44.15:24 et seq. of the Code of Virginia, Erosion and Sediment Control Law for Localities Not Administering a Virginia Erosion and Stormwater Management Program, §§ 62.1-44.15:51 et seq. of the Code of Virginia (collectively, the "Laws"), and Virginia Erosion and Stormwater Management Regulation, 9VAC25-875 ("VESM Regulation").
+The Laws and VESM Regulation become effective July 1, 2024 ( see 2023 Acts of Assembly Chapters 665 and 666 (HB 2390, SB 1168)).
+Direct Costs: As guidance that provides information about and alternatives for complying with the Laws and VESM Regulation, the Handbook does not impose any direct costs on either stakeholders or the Department.
+Indirect Costs: The primary indirect costs associated with the new Handbook are additional staff time required for local authority and Department staff to attend training and gain familiarity with the Handbook.
+The Department is unable to quantify these costs.
+Direct Benefits: As guidance that provides information about and alternatives for complying with the Laws and VESM Regulation, the Handbook is expected to result in direct benefits to stakeholders, local governments, and the Department.
+They include: Reduced confusion since one handbook will replace thousands of pages of outdated and sometimes conflicting manuals, handbooks, and guidance; Up-to-date specifications for best management practices (BMPs) will allow more efficient review of plans and permit applications since users and regulators will both have the same information and expectations; The Handbook increases the number of available BMPs from 54 to over 77, giving stakeholders more alternatives, many of which are lower-cost and use improved materials and technologies compared to the BMPs in currently adopted guidance; and Significant time savings for planners, applicants, and reviewers because information is in one place, it is up-to-date, and consistent with the Laws and VESM Regulation that become effective July 1, 2024.